×

 Before your baby is born it’s a good idea to start planning for going home after the birth.
 As well as getting everything ready for your new baby one thing to consider is what support you will have when you go home.

 After discharge from the hospital or midwifery in the home, your ongoing care as new parents is continued through the Child and Family Health Service (C&FHS).
+C&FHN will contact you within 2 weeks of your baby’s birth to tell you about their service and offer an appointment.

 Top of page